 Our pick of top washing machines includes models from major brands such as Hotpoint, Samsung and Whirlpool, with prices ranging from as little as £250 to above the £1000 mark.
-That’s right – you don’t have to spend big bucks to find a good washing machine.
-But if you do have the cash to spare then you can get a high-end machine with some impressive bells and whistles.

 What’s the difference between a good and a bad washing machine?

 We examine the washing performance and power use of every washing machine we test, but what’s the difference between the best washing machines and plain bad ones?

 Here’s an example ‘test stain’ that we use in every washing machine we test.
 It features wine, blood, ketchup, coffee, fruit juice and oil – we put similar test strips in every machine we test and use a branded non-bio washing detergent.